 By Samuel Smith

-Results from the study show an alarming difference between wet and dry stopping times, highlighting the importance of keeping your distance.
+An RAA study showed an alarming difference between wet and dry stopping times, highlighting the importance of keeping your distance.

-If you need to stop for an emergency at 110km/h on a dry road, it will take up to 104.2m.
+According to the study, if you need to stop for an emergency at 110km/h on a dry road, it will take up to 104m.
 This includes an average reaction time of 1.5 seconds before you actually begin braking.
-Do the same in wet weather, and you will travel up to 149.6m before coming to a halt.
-That’s an extra 45.4m – nearly the length of an Olympic swimming pool.
+Do the same in wet weather, and you’ll travel up to 150m before coming to a halt.
+That’s an extra 46m – nearly the length of an Olympic swimming pool.

 “Naturally, high speeds pose greater risks, but even at slower speeds, there are potentially catastrophic consequences.”